theinvertedform/umt.world/collections/_essays/2023-04-14-the-truth-is-haunted.md

 ---
 title: The Truth is Haunted
-description: Technology sutures the gap between faith and Enlightenment, but the uncanny seeps through.
+description: The uncanny seeps through the suture between faith and Enlightenment.
 tags:
   - visual culture
   - modernity